upbound/docs/content/spaces/attach-detach.md

 ### Data transmitted

-When users interact with the Upbound Console to explore, manage, or debug a self-hosted Space, their actions create request queries to the Upbound Connect Service.
+Users interact with the Upbound Console to generate request queries to the Upbound Connect Service while exploring, managing, or debugging a self-hosted Space.
 These requests send data back to the user's browser session in the Console, including:

 * Metadata for the Space
 * Metadata for managed control planes in the state